cedricdji/project-deeplearning-computer-vision/README.md

 ### G. Exportation of results/weights
 These are exported by default.
 Only the exportation of weights can be deactivated with a simple toggle.

+### H. Toggles
+A number of toggles are provided at the top of the code.
+They allow:
+- Taking fewer samples from train, validate, and test data.
+- Saving datasets in RAM (validate data in memory is suggested, while train data in memory usually proves problematic)
+- Weights export saving frequency
+- Train-validate-test parameters
+- Image resizing (all images must have the same size before being fed to the NN)
+- Hair removal
+- Batch sizes
+- Neurons and dropout in deep layers of the NN
+- Learning rate
+- Number of epochs
+- Early break (end early if the validation loss has an increasing trend)
+- Cheat... add the target to the metadata!
+This is ONLY for debugging.

 # ► System requirements (minimum)<br>
 Operating system: Windows, macOS, Linux<br>